 - Rapid heart rate

-You should see your physician if you have symptoms of either of the conditions, as both of them are treatable.
+See your health care provider if you have symptoms of either thyroid condition, as both of them are treatable.

-If there is a family history of early onset menopause or uterine fibroids or cysts, you may be more prone to having two periods in one month.
-One of the complications of having frequent vaginal bleeding is anemia, which is an iron deficiency and is common among women.
+People with a family history of early onset menopause or uterine fibroids may be more prone to having two periods in one month.
+One of the complications of having frequent vaginal bleeding is anemia, which is an iron deficiency that’s common among women.
 Some of the signs and symptoms of anemia include:

 - Irregular heartbeat